Professor Heinz Wolff's Gravity

-Professor Heinz Wolff's Gravity is a puzzle video game released on Wii, DS and PC formats.
-It is published by Deep Silver and developed by EM Studios.
-The game is named after Heinz Wolff.
+Professor Heinz Wolff's Gravity is a puzzle video game released on Wii, DS, Windows, iOS, and Android formats (the latter two mobile versions as Isaac Newton's Gravity).
+It is published by Deep Silver and developed by Extra Mile Studios.
+The game is named after Heinz Wolff, while the iOS and Android versions are named after Isaac Newton.

 Gameplay

-The game features 100 puzzles which require the use of physics to solve.
+The game features 100 puzzles that require the use of physics to solve.
 As its name suggests, gravity is the primary factor, along with friction.
 The goal of each level is to press a red button.
-The player is given a number of objects like beams, marbles, see-saws and blocks to achieve this.
+The player is given objects like beams, marbles, see-saws, and blocks to achieve this.
 The nature of the game often means that there is more than one way to reach the objective.

 To start a level, the player places all the mobile elements such that they remain at rest.
 He then presses the start button (a green arrow), at which point one (or more) large spheres or powered carts are released from a black portal.
 This provides energy for the other elements to trigger the red button.
 There is no requirement as to what object presses the red button, so long as it is pressed.

 Sandboxes

-There are 20 sandbox levels which have no goal, one unlocked for every five game levels beaten.
-They allow the player to interact with the game elements and physics engine.
+There are 20 sandbox levels unlocked for every five game levels beaten.
+They allow the player to interact with the game elements and the physics engine.
 In addition, they allow the player to remove the effect of gravity and to submerge the bottom quarter of the scene in water to affect buoyant objects.